-Copywriting can seem scary to those who have never done it before, or to those who think they are bad at grammar and writing in general.
-These tips should assist those who want to work on their skills but don’t know where to start.
+Copywriting can seem scary to those who have never done it before, or those who think their writing or grammar skills aren’t up to scratch.
+These tips will assist those who want to improve but don’t know where to start.

 1. Know your house style and brand

-Establishing a set style when it comes to your writing allows for consistency throughout all your writing.
-Whether you’re writing a press release or a tweet on Twitter, having the same voice allows for uniformity and professionalism.
-If you’re website sounds one way, but your social media posts are written completely differently, it can throw readers off.
-It can make it seem as though the social media posts are from a separate company compared to the website.
-Most organizations will have an in-house style book which allows consistency throughout everything that is written.
-Most of the time it is based of the major style books like the Oxford Guide to Style, or if the writing style is based off of American styles, there’s Chicago, AP and MLA.
+Establishing a set style when it comes to your writing allows for consistency throughout.
+Whether you’re writing a press release or posting on Twitter, using the same voice allows for uniformity and professionalism.
+If your website sounds one way, but your social media posts are written differently, it can throw readers off.
+It can make it seem as though the social media posts and website copy are from two different places.
+Most organisations have an in-house guide for reference.
+A lot of the time it is based on the major style books like the Oxford Guide to Style, or if the writing is based on American styles, there’s Chicago, AP and MLA.

 2. Read everything over at least three times